dhocker/athomeled/README.md

 Single or double quotes have no special significance.

 ### Comment
-Any line whose first non-blank character is a # is a comment.
+Everything after a # is a comment.
 Comments are ignored.

-    # This is a comment
+    # This is a whole line comment
+    define time 25 # This is an end-of-line comment

-Comments are not recognized as such when placed at the end of an otherwise valid statement.
+An end-of-line comment can appear at the end of any statement.

 ### Define
 A define statement defines a general use numeric value.